Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 datenschutz.esche.ub@beckservice.gmbh

-No data protection officer has been appointed for other ESCHE companies
+No data protection officer has been appointed for the other ESCHE companies.

-We provide information about the respective responsible parties, the purposes and legal bases of data processing, and the criteria for the storage period for individual data processing activities in:
+We provide information about the respective controllers, the purposes and legal bases of data processing, and the criteria for the storage period for individual data processing activities in:

 - Section 2. a.: Data processing when using this website,

-- Section 2. b.: Data processing in relation to a mandate,
+- Section 2. b.: Data processing in connection with an engagement,

-- Section 2. c.: Data processing in relation to our events,
+- Section 2. c.: Data processing in connection with our events,

-- Section 2. d.: Data processing in relation to our publications,
+- Section 2. d.: Data processing in connection with our publications,

-- Section 2. e.: Data processing in relation to applications,
+- Section 2. e.: Data processing in connection with applications,

-- Section 2. g.: Data processing in relation to the awarding of prizes,
+- Section 2. g.: Data processing in connection with awards,

-- Section 2. h.: Data processing in relation to suppliers, service providers and visitors, and
+- Section 2. h.: Data processing in connection with suppliers, service providers and visitors, and

-- Section 2. i.: Data processing in relation to our video surveillance.
+- Section 2. i.: Data processing in connection with our video surveillance.

-If you request it, if it is necessary for the processing of a mandate or the fulfilment of another contract with you, or if we have a legitimate interest in the transfer of data, we will also transfer your personal data to third parties.
-In the context of our mandate work, we will only transfer this data if it is permitted under professional law.
+If you request it, or if it is necessary for the processing of an engagement or the performance of another contract with you, or if we have a legitimate interest in the transfer of data, we will also transfer your personal data to third parties.
+In the context of our engagement work, we will only transfer this data if this is permitted under professional law.

 In some cases, we use external service providers to process personal data.
 These have been carefully selected and commissioned by us, are bound by our instructions and are regularly monitored.